tykling/certgrinder/docs/certgrinder-changelog.rst

 Added
 ~~~~~
 - Enabled ECDSA keys and certificates.
 Default to getting both RSA and ECDSA certificates.
 Control which keytypes are enabled with the new ``key-type-list`` configuration option.
+- Added ``show paths`` subcommand to output the various filepaths used.

 Changed
 ~~~~~~~